Maria Radner: Personal life

 Scottish mezzo-soprano Karen Cargill summarized "Maria Radner, my beloved friend" in The Guardian: "She was the most generous-spirited person I have ever met.
 Hysterical laughter, an obsession with all things Burberry, unadulterated passion for Bayern Munich and the warmest of hugs were things you could always be guaranteed of when you were with her.
 Her son and partner were her whole life."
 Further down Cargill qualified the latter, in that "Music was Maria's entire life until she met her partner and they had their son."

 The authors of an article in the German weekly Stern echoed this sentiment when they wrote that "Radner was a happy mother.
 Radner had a side, that many internationally successful opera stars are not privy to: her own family."
 Stern described photos of her private life, published one week prior in Bild, showing the young woman embraced by her partner Sascha Schenk in the soccer stadium with a scarf of FC Bayern Munich, and him holding their infant son, who is sitting on a motorbike.
 Stern wrote that "privately Radner was able to simply be Maria, the wife of insurance specialist Sascha S."

-According to Opernnetz "Radner had moved with [Schenk] to Wuppertal-Kronenberg."
-Bild wrote "They lived in Mettmann.
+According to Opernnetz "Radner had moved with [Schenk] to Wuppertal-Cronenberg."
+Bild wrote – incorrectly – "They lived in Mettmann.
 She was travelling a lot professionally, while he looked after his insurance clients in Wuppertal."
 Radner and Schenk had one son, Felix, born on 12 September 2013.

 Death

 Radner died on 24 March 2015, along with her husband Sascha Schenk, their 18-month-old son Felix, and her colleague Oleg Bryjak, when Germanwings Flight 9525 crashed near Prads-Haute-Bléone, Alpes-de-Haute-Provence, France.
-The First Officer had a history of depression, barricaded himself into the cockpit, and deliberately crashed the plane into the mountains.
+The First Officer, who had a history of depression, barricaded himself into the cockpit and deliberately crashed the plane into the mountains.
 They were en route to Düsseldorf after Radner's and Bryjak's two performances in Wagner's Siegfried at the Gran Teatre del Liceu in Barcelona.

 Radner's voice teacher Michaela Krämer said "she was a magnificent artist and yet remained unassuming, helpful and natural".

 The Metropolitan Opera issued a brief statement, mourning her "untimely and tragic death" and calling her "a gifted artist who touched the lives of many".
 The Deutsche Oper am Rhein expressed sympathy.